MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

 Instead, you must enable federation and then assign users an external access policy that gives them the right to communicate with federated users.

 2.
-(Microsoft Teams only) Communicate with users who are using apps built [Azure Communication Services (ACS)](/azure/communication-services/concepts/teams-interop).
+(Microsoft Teams only) Communicate with users who are using custom applications built with [Azure Communication Services (ACS)](/azure/communication-services/concepts/teams-interop).
 This policy setting only applies if ACS federation has been enabled at the tenant level using the cmdlet [Set-CsTeamsAcsFederationConfiguration](/powershell/module/teams/set-csteamsacsfederationconfiguration).

 3.
 Access Skype for Business Server over the Internet, without having to first log on to your internal network.